Militancy/IP4GeolocationBlazor/ReadMe.txt

 5. Adjust in the appsettings.json file the attribute "DbLocation" to matchup the correct path.
 6. Build the application and run.

+Unit-Tests:

+For building the Unit-Test-Project additional nugets are necessary.

+1. bunit
+2. Microsoft.NET.Test.Sdk
+3. NUnit
+4. NUnit.Analyzers
+5. NUnit3TestAdapter
+6. xunit.extensibility.core

+7. If the db file isnt located on the default position.
+The location has to be adjusted.
+Keep in mind that the Unit-Tests will run on the debug folder for example.